marnenik/Emotion-Based-Collaborative-Recommendation-System/README.md

 # Emotion-Based-Collaborative-Recommendation-System
-A movie recommendation system which is based on user preference and required emotion
+A movie recommendation system which is based on users preference and their emotion